Advancement Via Individual Determination: Leadership

-As of 2025, AVID’s chief executive officer is Thuan Nguyen; independent interviews and profiles discuss organizational strategy and professional learning priorities.
+As of 2022, AVID’s chief executive officer is Thuan Nguyen; independent interviews and profiles discuss organizational strategy and professional learning priorities.

 Recognition

 AVID has been recognized by school districts, municipalities, and state governments through official proclamations and observances acknowledging its contributions to education and college readiness.

 AVID Day is an annual observance recognizing AVID educators, students, and alumni.
 It is typically held in September and features classroom activities, community participation, and public reflections on the program’s impact under the theme “Because of AVID, I …”.

-The State of Texas has formally recognized AVID’s statewide impact.
-In 2025, the Texas Legislature issued a proclamation honoring AVID’s 45-year legacy and designating September 12 as “AVID Day in Texas.”
-The proclamation cited AVID’s presence in 161 districts and over 1,000 campuses serving more than 200,000 students, noting that 92 percent of Texas AVID seniors who applied to college were accepted.
+The state of Texas has formally recognized AVID's statewide impact.
+In 2025, the Texas Legislature issued a proclamation honoring AVID's 45-year legacy and designating September 12 as “AVID Day in Texas”.
+The proclamation cited AVID's presence in 161 districts and over 1,000 campuses serving more than 200,000 students, noting that 92% of Texas AVID seniors who applied to college were accepted.